Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Theoretical Results

-This condition of weak identifiability, or identifiability in the first order, is the least stringent form of identifiability condition for parameter estimation in FMMs in the literature (e.g., see \cite{ho2016convergence}), and is satisfied by most of the commonly used distributions.
-The term ``weak'' is used in contrast to the so-called strong identifiability condition (e.g., see \cite{ho2016strong,jordan1999introduction,heinrich2018strong,manole2021estimating}), which is also called identifiability in higher orders (with orders greater than one).
-For example, a one-dimensional family $\{g(x;\eta), \eta\in\Omega\}$ is said to be identifiable in $m$-th order (or $m$-strongly identifiable) if for any finite $K$ different $\{\eta_k\}_{k=1}^K$, for some $\alpha_k\in\mathbb{R}$ and $\beta_k^{(j)}\in\mathbb{R}^d$, $j\in[m]$, the following equation holding for almost all $x$,
+implies $\alpha_k = 0$ and $\beta_k = 0$ for all $1\le k\le K$. \end{definition} This weak identifiability, or identifiability in the first order, is the least stringent form of identifiability condition for parameter estimation in FMMs in the literature and is satisfied by most of the commonly used distributions (e.g., see \cite{ho2016convergence}).
+The term ``weak'' is used in contrast to the so-called strong identifiability condition, which is also called identifiability in higher orders (with orders greater than one).
+For example, a one-dimensional family $\{g(x;\eta), \eta\in\Omega\}$ is said to be identifiable in $J$-th order (or $J$-strongly identifiable) if for any finite $K$ different $\{\eta_k\}_{k=1}^K$, and some $\alpha_k\in\mb{R}$ and $\beta_k^{(j)}\in\mb{R}^d$, $j\in[J]$, the following equation holds for almost all $x$,